 If you’re looking to make some gluten free chocolate with the kids over the holiday break, making a batch is a fun family activity, too!

 Best chocolate for making easy chocolate bark recipes

-Normally, I’d suggest you pick the best dark chocolate for homemade chocolate bark.
+Normally, I’d suggest you pick the best dark chocolate for this homemade chocolate bark recipe.

 I like using chips or chunks over baking bars, since you don’t have to chop up the chocolate.
 So I recommend: